 I look at the test….Not Pregnant.
 I bound out of the bathroom, reporting to Chris, that the test says nope.
+I guess it’s just one of those days.
 We’re clear.

 Two weeks pass and I keep trying to discuss this scare with Chris.
 We need to talk about babies and kids and times and planning.
 All that adult stuff.
 But the subject keeps alluding us.